-Hawker Siddeley Trident 1C
+Hawker Siddeley Trident 1C for 10xx

 Thanks to Safeflight for fixing autopilot, adding nav lights, and other good settings.

 I am planning to eventually do the trident 3.

 Liveries updated by Julien brezel, also cockpit updated.

 Screenshots by Papa De Deltafoxtrot and Jean-Paul Ventalon

 The Hawker Siddeley HS 121 Trident was a British short and medium-range airliner.
 It was the first T-tail rear-engined three-engined jet airliner to be designed.
 It was also the first airliner to make a blind landing in revenue service in 1965.